Skip to main content

 1.

-Registered psychiatric nurses are accountable and responsible when they make a decision that the client's condition[3] would benefit from an activity and act within autonomous scope of practice to perform the activity.
+Registered psychiatric nurses are accountable and responsible when they make a decision that a client's physical or mental condition would benefit from a specific activity and when they perform that activity within their autonomous scope of practice (without an order).

 2.

-Registered psychiatric nurses acting within autonomous scope of practice ensure that the activity they will perform is:
+Registered psychiatric nurses acting within autonomous cope of practice ensure that the activity they will perform is:

 a.
-Within the scope of practice for registered psychiatric nurses acting without a client-specific order as set out in the Nurses (Registered Psychiatric) Regulation
+Within the scope of practice for registered psychiatric nurses acting without a client-specific order under the Nurses and Midwives Regulation

 b.

-Consistent with BCCNM’s standards of practice including standards, limits, and conditions,
+Consistent with BCCNM's ethics standards and practice standards including any applicable limits, and conditions on performing the activity,

 c.